chzerv/linux-workstation-playbook/README.md

 > - Perform `capabilities` related tasks.
 This can also be controlled via Ansible tags.
 > - Perform `sysctl` related tasks.
 This can also be controlled via Ansible tags.
+> - Perform `security` related tasks.
+This can also be controlled via Ansible tags.
 > - Perform `performance` related tasks.
 This can also be controlled via Ansible tags.
 > - Perform `gnome` related tasks.
 This can also be controlled via Ansible tags.
 > - Perform `systemd` related tasks.
 This can also be controlled via Ansible tags.